Greator

 We have already explained in detail the connection between jealousy and low self-esteem.
 Now it's time to improve your Self-esteem strengthen in a targeted manner.
 One good measure is to keep a diary.
 Write down every evening what you did particularly well today.
 Make yourself aware of your personal strengths.
 Ask friends and family what they particularly appreciate about you.

 Also, dare to try something new: What have you always wanted to do?
-A skydive?
-Write a book?
+A parachute jump?
+A Book writing?
 New positive experiences and a sense of achievement make you more self-confident.

 4. distraction